Schedule

 Dive into the unmissable Diving Talks dinner!
 Engage in dynamic Q&A, fueling imaginative discussions and sharing captivating stories.
 Join the fun-filled, informal gathering where excitement knows no bounds.
 Don’t miss out!

-The organisation encourages attendants to book their lunch as soon as possible because availability is limited.
-Book here.
+The organisation encourages attendants to book the dinner as soon as possible because availability is limited.

 Day 3